ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 -------------------------------------------------------------------------------------

 First, you should choose which tracking backend to use: W&B, MLflow, TensorBoard etc.

-Some of them operate under either online or offline mode, each with different considerations when being set up.
-For online mode, you log towards a tracking service that is running.
-Usually you need credentials to access the service.
-Under this mode, you need to ensure that all nodes and worker processes have access to credentials.
-For offline mode, you log towards the local file directory.
-Usually no credentials are needed.
-You need to instead ensure that there is a shared file system where all nodes can write to.
+If applicable, you need to make sure that credentials are set up properly on each training worker.

 .. tabs::

     .. tab:: Wandb

+        Wandb offers both *online* and *offline* modes.
+For online mode, you log towards Wandb's tracking service and correct credentials should be set up on each training worker (See next section).
+        For offline mode, you log towards a local file system.
+In distributed training, you need to make sure that it is a shared storage path that all nodes can write to (See next section).

         **online**